Sarrasor/RoboticsRoadmap/src/roadmap/robo_scientist/linear_algebra/index.md

 ## Special Matrices and Factorization

-Sometimes it might be benifitial to represent a matrix as a product of several matrices.
-This can help to speed-up comutation and to uncover hidden structure
+Sometimes it might be beneficial to represent a matrix as a product of several matrices.
+This can help to speed-up computation, and to uncover hidden structure

 Here are some cool matrices: